+disconnect contacts at the rear of the circuit breaker.
 If it is desired to make a dielectric test on the spring charging motor, turn the motor disconnect switch (1, Fig. 3) to the "ON" position.
-Apply test voltage (540V-AC or 760V-DC) for one minute to the motor circuit.
+Apply test voltage (540V-AC) for one minute to the motor circuit.

-OF CONTROL DEVICES
+ELECTRICAL CHARACTERISTICS OF CONTROL DEVICES